Do you need assistance with a dispute?

 Let’s be real; lawyers aren’t free.
 In many cases you’ll get much more in value from your lawyer than you pay, but there is an up-front cost for fees.
 Make sure this money is not wasted – listen to your lawyer’s advice even if you decide not to follow it.

 I have attended more than one meeting with clients where I don’t think I completed an entire sentence without being interrupted.
-Those clients were more interested in arguing about what they thought the situation should be, then listening to my advice about how to deal with the actual situation.
+Those clients were more interested in arguing about what they thought the situation should be, than listening to my advice about how to deal with the actual situation.

 Everyone knows that life isn’t fair.
 It’s less well known that law isn’t always fair either.
 Laws are drafted by the government to try to achieve a particular outcome.
 They are generally well-intentioned but may apply to your particular situation in a way that wasn’t anticipated or isn’t quite fair.